What Does Your Dog Need: Day One

 A walk can be any where between 15-45 minute depending on your breed.

 Participating in dog sports can be a great outlet for your dog.
-Check out which dog sport is best for you using Dogletics dog sport analyzer.

 The use of choke and prong collars exacerbate breathing problems.
 Dogs with flat faces are, particularly at risk.
 Adverse techniques such as pulling a dogs collar may cause medical injury to the trachea which is essential to breathing.

 Adult dogs need 12-14 hours of sleep a day.

 Puppies need 18-20 hours of sleep a day

 A shelter is more than just a roof over the dog’s head.
 It is also a safe space to go to when stressed.